Table of Contents

 What Drivers Can Do to Stay Alert on Halloween – Tips for Driving Safely

 All drivers have a duty to drive safely.
-This means that they must use reasonable care when driving, and react appropriately to hazards in the roadway.
-On a dangerous night like Halloween, drivers must use extra caution to avoid hitting children in the roadway.
+This means that they must use reasonable care when driving and react appropriately to hazards on the busy streets of California.
+On a dangerous night like Halloween, drivers must be extra cautious to avoid hitting children on the roadway.

 Drivers who fail to do so can be found at fault for causing an accident.
-This makes them legally obligated to compensate the victim for all of the losses he or she suffers as a result of the accident.
+This makes them legally obligated to compensate the victim for all the losses he or she suffers from the accident.

 As a driver, the single most effective thing you can do to reduce your risk of causing an accident is slowing down.
 This gives you more time to react to hazards and obstructions in the roadway.
-(It also reduces the severity of injuries that are sustained in an accident, and this can make the difference between life and death.)
+(It also reduces the severity of injuries sustained in an accident, which can make the difference between life and death.)

-On Halloween night, there are many children in the roadway.
-They do not understand the rules of the road.
-They are impulsive and excited, which can make them more likely to dart into the roadway unexpectedly.
+On Halloween night, there are many children on the sidewalks.
+They are not familiar with the rules of the road.
+They are impulsive and excited, making them more likely to dart into the roadway unexpectedly.
 Slow down and be prepared to react quickly.